gopasspw/gopass/docs/features.md

 Eech4ahRoy2oowi0ohl
 ```

 The `generate` command will ask for any missing arguments, like the name of the secret or the length.
-If you don't want the password to be displayed use the `-c` flag to copy it to your clipboard.
+By default the password is copied to clipboard.
+If you don't want the password to be copied, but displayed instead, use the `-p` flag to print it.

+By default the password is copied to clipboard, but you can disable this using the `AutoClip` option, which, when set to`false`, will neither display, nor print the password.
+This is overriden by the `-p` or `-c` flags.

 ### Edit a secret